-'Worried well' often ignore negative test results, study saysFebruary 26th, 2013 in Psychology & Psychiatry /
+'Worried well' often ignore negative test results, study saysFebruary 26, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—One in six people worries that they're sick even though their symptoms don't signal disease, and often these patients aren't swayed by tests that show they're fine, Scottish researchers report.